 Nashville, TN 37209

-Tennessee's 77 public-use airports are critical components of the nation's and state's transportation networks, linking and providing access to regional, national and global transportation systems.
-Tennessee's unique geographic location in the middle of the country provides convenient business and logistics access to domestic and global markets.
-In fact, Tennessee is home to FedEx World Hub at Memphis International Airport, the nation and world's busiest cargo airport, as well as Nashville International Airport, the nations fastest growing medium hub commercial service airport .
-Aviation infrastructure and related aeronautical activities throughout Tennessee are vital part of the state's infrastructure network contributing an estimated $40 billion in total economic activity annually to the state's economy; representing associated tax revenues of $1.12 billion and supporting 220,936 jobs in aviation related industries.
-Additionally, many of Tennessee's 77 total General Aviation airports are integral to the growth and economic opportunity of many community-based manufacturers and businesses throughout the state, granting those businesses access to global markets.
+Tennessee's 76 public-use airports serve as critical components of the state and national transportation networks, linking communities to regional, national, and global markets.
+The state's central geographic location provides businesses and logistics operations with convenient access to domestic and international commerce.
+Notably, Tennessee is home to the FedEx World Hub at Memphis International Airport—the nation's and world's busiest cargo airport—and Nashville International Airport, the nation's fastest-growing medium-hub commercial service airport.
+This infrastructure contributes an estimated $40 billion in total economic activity annually, representing $1.12 billion in associated tax revenues and supporting 220,936 aviation-related jobs.
+Furthermore, Tennessee's 77 General Aviation airports are integral to the growth of community-based manufacturers and businesses, granting them vital access to global markets.